-Each course in a minor field or guided electives must have a grade of C or higher to fulfill degree requirements.
-In addition, courses counting toward a minor field or guided electives must have an average of B or higher.
+Each course in a minor field or used for other required credits must have a grade of C or higher to fulfill degree requirements.
+In addition, courses counting toward a minor field or other required credits must have an average of B or higher.
 For purposes of computing the required B average, only those courses accepted in fulfillment of the degree will be counted.
 Departments offering minors may require higher grades for their minor fields.
-Courses graded on an S/ F basis may not be used toward a minor field or guided electives.
+Courses graded on an S/F basis may not be used toward a minor field or toward other required credits.